 I'm sure you can all recognize the song they go into here:

-Busy P: He was great at coachella last year and he was great this year.
+5. Busy P and Josh Wink Busy P: He was great at coachella last year and he was great this year.
 His song choice was pretty safe in my opinion, but I still really enjoyed his set.
 Aside from the safe songs, he played a lot of other electro songs I liked and knew which is always nice (numanoid!).
 His transitions were on par and his buildups were good enough to attract a crowd and get people dancing.
 I mostly giving him props for not fucking things up, and his song choice was good enough to pull him the rest of the way through.
 When we entered the tent where he was playing, there were a good amount of people but it definitely wasn't full.
 By the end it was packed.
 Funny, while we were leaving, they put out so much fog that I couldn't see 1 foot in front of me.
 It's really awkward to be leaving and not be able to move because of all the smoke surrounding you and just standing there waiting for it to go away, while wondering if you should still push forward or not.
+Go look at a recent older post to get some Busy P: HERE

 Josh Wink: The House Djs Friday really pulled through.
 Thank god he got a haircut, and I'm pretty sure his hair was still short on friday, cause other pictures of him are just ridiculous.
 He was the first guy I saw at the festival, and he got me excited for the rest of the festival.
 His buildups were extremely well done, most were on par with Swedish House Mafia, transitions were smooth.
 The only reason I put him down here is because I don't know him well enough and didn't see as much of his set as I would have liked.
 But he played Slip as I was leaving which made me force chase to run back in with me and if I remember correclty the Herve remix of omen.
 I actually don't have a single track by Josh Wink, I'll make sure to post a bunch at some point.
 For now be content to look at his myspace and to find tracks on hypem.